helmsTC/eclipse_planner/README.md

 2. Once downloaded, unzip the file.
 3. Move the unzipped files to the `data` directory in your project folder.

 After completing the above steps, you should be ready to run the project.
+Its important to note that the duration displayed on the map is **For Annularity Only** the eclipse will actually last much longer in a given area.

 ## Running the Code